Army Reconnaissance Detachment 10: Equipment

-ARD 10 operators are equipped with the SIG SG 553 (replacing the SIG SG 552) assault carbine with various tactical and night vision scopes, depending on the operator.
-Their main sniper rifle is the Sako TRG-42 (in-service designation Scharfschützengewehr 04 (SSGw 04)).
-The MP5SD3 submachine gun is the standard SMG used by the ARD 10.

-Their standard sidearms consist of Glock 17 and the Glock 26 alongside the P220.
-In addition, there are reports that the SIG Pro series are also issued.
-For training purposes, the G17T and G26T are used.

-Their equipment consists of knee protectors, kevlar helmets and anti-shrapnel vests.
+ARD 10 operators' equipment consists of knee protectors, kevlar helmets and anti-shrapnel vests.

 The ARD's main light infantry vehicle is the AGF.
+The full cost of maintaining the ARD-DDR-DEE in 2011 was approximately 16 million francs.

 Training

 Potential candidates must attend the full 18 months, of special forces training after completing their compulsory service with the Swiss Army, with 6 months dedicated to basic training and followed by 40 weeks of infiltration technique training.

 Candidates will be assessed prior to training their physical and mental state, as well as their health if they are fit to be qualified as ARD 10 soldiers.
 Candidates must also have clean records from their time after attending compulsory service.

 Upon completion of training, all ARD 10 soldiers are required to be on standby in case of deployment.

 Over 300 soldiers apply for a position in the ARD 10, but only 10 prospective soldiers are chosen for training as ARD 10 operators.
 Both male and female candidates can apply.

 Among the specialist courses taught to all prospective ARD 10 operators include the following: